-This easy creamy balsamic dressing combines balsamic vinegar, Dijon mustard, mayonnaise, garlic and honey (or maple syrup) for a simple versatile dressing that will add flavor to salads, chicken, and more.
+This easy creamy balsamic dressing combines comes together quickly in under 5-minutes with balsamic vinegar, Dijon mustard, mayonnaise, garlic and honey for a simple versatile dressing that will add flavor to salads, chicken, and more.

 Another perk of using a mason jar is that any leftover dressing can be stored in the same jar you made it in.
 Reducing dishes even further!